nasa/GeneLab-Training/GL4HS/Teacher_Created_Materials/readme.txt

-This collection of files were created by teacher interns of the GeneLab for High Schools summer internship.
+This is a collection of educational materials created by teacher interns of the GeneLab for High Schools summer internship.